c19witness/uk-covid19-inquiry/2023-06-14_module-1/8_Professor_Jimmy_Whitworth_and_Dr_Charlotte_Hammer.rst

 **Dr Hammer**: So there we are seeing things like, for example, changes related to climate change and also changes related to things that are also mentioned in the further point of land use change, so what kind of environment we have around ourselves, and that impacts both the animals as well as the pathogens, and in between those two also vectors, so think about insects, for example, that have a different range with climate change.

-**Mr Keith**: Is a vector -- does the word "vector" mean the means by which a disease may be transmitted to humans, so it could be by way of a flea or an animal or indeed even, perhaps, a surface, or airborne or whatever it might be?
+**Mr Keith**: Is a vector -- does the word "vector" mean the means by which a disease may be transmitted to humans, so it could be by way of a flea or an animal or indeed even, perhaps, a surface, or :outline:`airborne` or whatever it might be?

 **Dr Hammer**: There are two meanings to the word "vector" here, the first being what you just described, so where it could also be a surface, so a means of transmission.
 The second, which is what I was more referring to just now, is usually an insect or a similar entity in which a pathogen can exist, but is not infected.
 So it wouldn't be an animal that is infected, but it would be something like certain species of fleas, it would be something like certain species of mosquitoes, that depends on the pathogen.